OskarGraszka/PW_OCR/README.md

 This algorithm iterates over all input polygon features and processes them according to the scheme below:
 - Exporting feature as separate *shapefile* in temporary file location.
 - Clipping raster overlaying the feature to the already made *shapefile* object boundaries and saving it into temporary file location (using *GDAL* library).
-- Regonizing text on the clipped raster image (*Pytesseract* library)
+- Regonizing text on the clipped raster image (*Pytesseract* library).
+- Adding recognized text as attribute value to output feature field.
+#
 ![screen](images/schema1.gif)

 ## Parameters
 <dd>
 <b>Input polygon layer</b>